 Salary and Job Outlook

 Sonography is a growing field with a good salary in return for two-year associate degree, if that’s the education route you choose.
-The U.S. Bureau of Labor Statistics (BLS) says sonography jobs will grow by 14% between 2020 and 2030.
+The U.S. Bureau of Labor Statistics (BLS) says sonography jobs will grow by 14.7% through 2031.